Pathoschild/FluentHttpClient/README.md

 ### Synchronous use
 The client is designed to take advantage of the `async` and `await` keywords in .NET 4.5, but you can use the client synchronously.
-This is *not* recommended — it complicates error-handling (e.g. errors get wrapped into [AggregateException][]), and it's very easy to cause thread deadlocks when you do this (see _[Parallel Programming with .NET: Await, and UI, and deadlocks!
+This is *not* recommended â€” it complicates error-handling (e.g. errors get wrapped into [AggregateException][]), and it's very easy to cause thread deadlocks when you do this (see _[Parallel Programming with .NET: Await, and UI, and deadlocks!
 Oh my!](http://blogs.msdn.com/b/pfxteam/archive/2011/01/13/10115163.aspx)_ and _[Don't Block on Async Code](http://blog.stephencleary.com/2012/07/dont-block-on-async-code.html))._

 If you really need to use it synchronously, you can just call the `Result` property:
 ```c#